 IQUPS organized an international workshop on Recent Advances in Quantum Computing on December 13-14, at Amphi Bloch, SPEC, CEA-Saclay.
 More information in the Workshop page!

-A workshop "1 year of IQUPS" will take place on March 2nd 2018.
-More information & registration here!
+A workshop "1 year of IQUPS" took place on March 2nd 2018, with 10 oral presentations and 12 posters.
+More information here!

 to the SIRTEQ network on related subjects at the Région Ile-de-France level.